Darton State College Web Services | Division/Department Web page: Getting Started

 Division/Department Web page: Getting Started

-- If your department or division does not have a web page, the first thing you should do is a bit of research.
+- Research: If your department or division does not have a web page, the first thing you should do is a bit of research.
 Start by looking at other pages on the Darton web site and see what they have provided on their web page.

-- Pictures are a two edged sword.
-While pictures can add a great deal of meaning to your pages as well as interest, they can also increase the amount of time it takes for a user to download your page.
+- Limit Images: Pictures are a two edged sword.
+While pictures can add a great deal of meaning to your pages as well as interest, they can also increase the amount of time it takes for a computer to download your page.
 Try to limit the number of pictures per page to a maximum of two (2) smaller images or one (1) larger image.
 (Note: Images should be in JPEG or GIF format.)

 - Meet with Web Services: Contact and set up an appointment with the Web Services team.
 Of course, any time during the process of developing your web page you are more than welcome to contact the Web Services team for guidance, suggestions and input.
 Before your web pages can go up on the Darton web site though, you will have to meet with the Web Services team at least once.

 The Darton State College web site is maintained by the Technology Services Division.